waigo/waigo/docs/introduction/Architecture.md

 # Architecture

 Waigo is built on top of [Koa](http://koajs.com) -  the spiritual successor to Express - and is itself written using ES6 technologies.
+Koa's ES6-based architecture allows for complex middleware patterns that aren't as easy to do in Express.

+Waigo's codebase adhered to certain principles.
+We recommend you do so for your app too, to ensure maximum interoperability with Waigo code:

-Callbacks are eschewed in favour of [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) and [Generator Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
+* **Callbacks are out**.
+[Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) and [Generator Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) are in.
 This allows for writing code which is highly asynchronous, yet appears synchronous.
-More importantly, it allows for building more complex middleware without adding unnecessary cruft.
+Code is cleaner and easier to understand - and this extends to the test suite.
+If an external API utilises callbacks then simply wrap it in a Promise.

+*

 ## Folder structure